bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 You will learn:

-- How BDB can be used to build telemetry apps to track specific dynamic parameters of an asset
+- How BigchainDB can be used to build telemetry apps to track specific dynamic parameters of an asset
 - How to make a `CREATE` transaction to create a car.
 Assets as representation of real objects.
 - How asset metadata is updated.
 In BigchainDB it is possible to use `TRANSFER` transactions to change the state of an asset, in this case the mileage of a car.